carols12352/Oreo-theme/README.md

 Welcome to the Oreo Obsidian Theme!
 This theme brings the classic and delicious colors of Oreo cookies to your Obsidian experience.
 With both dark and light modes available, you can enjoy a visually pleasing interface whether you're a fan of the dark chocolate cookie or the creamy filling.

+The author creates this theme to memorize the good time back in primary school and the nickname Oreo.

 ## Features

 * **Dark Mode** : Black and dark gray colors with white text, inspired by the Oreo cookie.